For scientists (in training), By scientists (in training)!

 Nicholas A. Del Grosso

-An American systems neuroscientist, working in Munich, Germany.
+An American systems neuroscientist working in Munich, Germany.
 During his PhD Nick researched closed-loop technologies for the purpose of understanding and modifying brain function.
 Passionate about empowering scientists and engineers through programming and data science training, Nick has six years of experience organizing workshops, courses, and training communities in Germany.

-Cate is an Italian girl and studied in Italy, Netherlands and Germany.
+Cate is an Italian girl and studied in Italy, the Netherlands and Germany.
 She is currently a PhD student at the LMU, trying to understand how autoantibodies bind to a myelin protein in patients with autoimmune diseases of the nervous system.
 She loves to listen to clear and engaging science talks of different fields, which is why she joined the Munich Science Slam.
 She wants to improve her communications skills and help other scientists to deliver their science at their best.
-In her spare time, far from science, she loves travelling and create unforgettable memories by taking pictures.
-She wants to bring her photography “skills” to the science slam events, to show how great they are to people that still haven´t attended.
+In her spare time, far from science, she loves travelling and creating unforgettable memories by taking pictures.
+She wants to bring her photography “skills” to the science slam events, to show how great they are to people that still haven't attended.

 Laura Sotillos Elliott

 Laura was originally born in Spain and studied her Bachelor’s in Biochemistry in her home city and her MSc in Neurosciences at the GSN in Munich.
 Fascinated by how the brain processes and creates feelings she decided to specialize in psychiatry for her PhD and has just started working at the MPI for Psychiatry in Munich.
 She is convinced that people are interested in science, it’s just that scientists have a hard time making their knowledge accessible to the general public and she wants to be part of the global team offering scientific knowledge to whoever is willing to learn.
 She loves to write about science (and other topics) and has her own (quite new) blog.